Outburn-IL/foob-docs/configuration.md

 The FUME plugin defines a new Web Application that exposes the following REST endpoints:

-- /csp/healthshare/{namespace}/fume/rest/json/{fumeMap?}
+- `/csp/healthshare/:namespace/fume/rest/json/:fumeMap?`
-- /csp/healthshare/{namespace}/fume/rest/csv/{fumeMap?}
+- `/csp/healthshare/:namespace/fume/rest/csv/:fumeMap?`
-- /csp/healthshare/{namespace}/fume/rest/hl7/{fumeMap?}
+- `/csp/healthshare/:namespace/fume/rest/hl7/:fumeMap?`

-* The {namespace} variable corresponds to your current namespace in IRIS for Health (e.g. "clinic1" etc)
+The `:namespace` required URL path variable corresponds to your current namespace in IRIS for Health (e.g. "clinic1" etc)

-* The {fumeMap} variable specifies the FUME mapping identifier, which should be used to transform data. *This is an optional parameter.
+The `:fumeMap?` path variable specifies the FUME mapping identifier, which should be used to transform data. *This is an optional parameter.
 If used, all other FUME Conversion map-related settings will be ignored* (Please refer to [Applying FUME mapping to incoming data streams](#applying-fume-mappings-to-incoming-data-streams) section for extended information about FUME mapping assignment rules)

 **Important Note:**
 By default, REST is secured by Basic Authentication.
 Please use your IRIS credential with appropriate permissions to access exposed REST services.